narajaon/onestatus/README.md

 you can of course not use `BufEnter` and use `WinEnter` or some other events but I found it sufficient for my everyday use.

 ## The Internals
-The plugin's implementation is simple, it just runs `tmux source 'the content of your json file'`, everything else is just deserialization and formatting.
+The plugin's implementation is simple, it runs `tmux source 'the content of your json file'`, everything else is just deserialization and formatting.

 Let us write an example that displays the current file extension on the left.
 In your onestatus.json;